InceptionNeXt: When Inception Meets ConvNeXt: Introduction

 It is time for CNN to fight back.
-With advanced training techniques used by DeiT \cite{deit} and Swin \cite{swin}, the work of ``ResNet strikes back" shows that the performance of ResNet-50 can rise by 2.3\%, up to 78.4\% \cite{resnetsb}.
-Further, ConvNeXt \cite{convnext} demonstrates that with modern modules like GELU \cite{gelu} activation and large kernel size similar to attention window size \cite{swin}, CNN models can steadily outperform Swin Transformer \cite{swin} in various settings and tasks.
-ConvNeXt is not alone: More and more works have shown similar observations \cite{replknet, van, focalnet, rao2022hornet, more_convnets, metaformer_baselines, internimage, hou2022conv2former}.
-Among these modern CNN models, the common key feature is the large receptive field that is usually achieved by depthwise convolution \cite{mamalet2012simplifying, chollet2017xception} with large kernel size (\eg $7\times7$).
+With advanced training techniques in DeiT \cite{deit} and Swin \cite{swin}, the work of ``ResNet strikes back"~\cite{resnetsb} shows that the performance of ResNet-50 can rise by 2.3\%, up to 78.4\%.
+Further, ConvNeXt \cite{convnext} demonstrates that with modern modules like GELU~\cite{gelu} activation and large kernel size similar to attention window size \cite{swin}, CNN models can consistently outperform Swin Transformer \cite{swin} in various settings and tasks.
+ConvNeXt is not alone: More and more works have shown similar observations \cite{replknet, van, focalnet, rao2022hornet, more_convnets, metaformer_baselines, internimage, hou2022conv2former}, like RepLKNet \cite{replknet} and SLaK \cite{more_convnets}.
+Among these modern CNN models, the common key feature is the large receptive field that is usually achieved by depthwise convolution \cite{mamalet2012simplifying, chollet2017xception} with large kernel size (\eg,~$7\times7$).

-However, despite small FLOPs of depthwise convolution, it is actually an ``expensive" operator because it brings high memory access costs and can be a bottleneck on powerful computing devices, like GPUs \cite{shufflenet_v2}.
-Moreover, as observed in \cite{replknet}, larger kernel sizes lead to lower speeds.
+However, despite its small FLOPs, depthwise convolution is actually an ``expensive" operator because it brings high memory access costs and can be a bottleneck on powerful computing devices, like GPUs \cite{shufflenet_v2}.
+Moreover, as observed in \cite{replknet}, larger kernel sizes lead to significantly lower speeds.
 As shown in Figure \ref{fig:first_figure}, the ConvNeXt-T with a default $7\times7$ kernel size is $1.4 \times$ slower than that with small kernel size of $3\times3$, and is $1.8 \times $ slower than ResNet-50, although they have similar FLOPs.
-However, using a smaller kernel size limits the receptive field, which can result in performance decrease.
-For example, ConvNeXt-T/k3 suffers a performance drop of $0.6\%$ top-1 accuracy on the ImageNet-1K dataset when compared to ConvNeXt-T/k7 (where k$n$ denotes a kernel size of $n \times n$).
+However, using a smaller kernel size limits the receptive field, which can result in performance degradation.
+For example, ConvNeXt-T/k3 suffers a performance drop of $0.6\%$ top-1 accuracy on the ImageNet-1K dataset when compared to ConvNeXt-T/k7, where k$n$ denotes a kernel size of $n \times n$.